Declutter Your Home Office

-Declutter your home office to create that functional and organized space home buyers are looking for.
-Many people are working from home these days and are placing an office space on their "must have" list when looking for a new home.
+Declutter your home office to create that functional and organized space that so many home buyers are looking for today.
+A lot of people are working from home these days and are putting an office space on their priority list when looking for a new home.

-Many home owners don’t have the luxury of having an extra room dedicated as a home office.
-Most likely, your desk and computer are sharing a space in your guest room with a bed, exercise equipment and an ironing board.
+Some of us don’t have the luxury of a bonus room dedicated solely as a home office.
+Most likely, your desk and computer are sharing a space in your guest room with a bed, exercise equipment, and an ironing board.

-If you are preparing to put your home on the real estate market, why not declutter this multi-functional room and stage it into a home office instead?
+If you are preparing to sell your home on the real estate market, why not turn this multi-functional room into a home office instead?

 Declutter your home office